 Hypertension is also known as high blood pressure.
 Healthcare professionals will use the following measures to determine your blood pressure:

 Blood pressure is represented by the systolic number over the diastolic number.
-High blood pressure can be diagnosed if either the systolic or diastolic blood pressure is elevated.
+High blood pressure can be diagnosed if the systolic or diastolic blood pressure is elevated.

-Prolonged high blood pressure puts us at risk for aneurysm, stroke, cardiac arrest, or even kidney failure.
+Prolonged high blood pressure puts patients at risk for aneurysm, stroke, cardiac arrest, or even kidney failure.
 Sudden trauma, physiological stress, or other events can cause a quick spike in blood pressure, but the typical path to hypertension is gradual over months and years.

-Women who have controlled, chronic hypertension can achieve pregnancy, and many go on to have a normal pregnancy.
+Women with controlled, chronic hypertension can achieve pregnancy, and many go on to have a normal pregnancy.
 Before you try to get pregnant, talk with your doctor.
 If you are taking blood pressure medicine, it is important to check and see if it is safe to take while attempting to get pregnant and safe to continue during pregnancy.
 If your blood pressure is well-controlled, you are more likely to have positive health outcomes during pregnancy, labor, and after delivery.
 Women with chronic hypertension are at an increased risk of developing problems in pregnancy that can pose a risk for both the mother and the baby.